 In pure fat a liposuction can correct the problems by gently removing the fatty tissue through a 4mm-puncture.

 If excess glandular tissue is present in addition it is removed through a fine incision at the lower edge of the areola.
 The nipple and areola are retained.
-The glandular tissue is sent for an examination for a safe exclusion of a tumor which is essential for your safety.
+The glandular tissue is sent for an examination for a safe exclusion of a tumour which is essential for your safety.

 The inserted drains are usually removed after 1-2 days.
 The thread generally dissolves itself and does not have to be removed.

 After the surgery you have to wear a compression vest for a period of 6 weeks in order to promote a regression of the swelling and help the skin tightening and contouring.
 Any strenuous physical activity should be avoided during this period.
-The final result is seen earliest after 3 months.
+The final result is seen at the earliest after 3 months.

 A comprehensive explanation of the planned surgery and its risks are discussed during a detailed and individual consultation.